5783354/awokado/docs/source/quickstart.rst

     e = create_engine(DATABASE_URL)
     Base.metadata.create_all(e)

-Resources are represented as classes inherited from awocado BaseResource, that gives an opportunity to use get, create, delete, update methods.
+Resources are represented as classes inherited from awokado `BaseResource <reference.html#awokado.resource.BaseResource>`_, that gives an opportunity to use get, create, delete, update methods.

 .. code-block:: python